-At the center of the mystery is beloved, missing daughter Margot, determined father David and sympathetic but no-nonsense Detective Vick.
+At the centre of the mystery is beloved, missing daughter Margot, determined father David and sympathetic but no-nonsense Detective Vick.

 After David Kim (John Cho)’s 16-year-old daughter goes missing, a local investigation is opened and a detective is assigned to the case.
 But 37 hours later and without a single lead, David decides to search the one place no one has looked yet, where all secrets are kept today: his daughter’s laptop.

 The hunt is abetted by our modern tools of communication – social media, texts, emails, life played out in photos and video snippets saved on computer files for safekeeping.
 But all is not what it seems.
 We are what we hide in our mobile devices, which often conceal as much as they reveal.
 Our virtual identities are subjective constructs at best and David learns more about his daughter than he had ever known with every digital clue.